-- 1. Where a place a university or college is at risk, consider supporting a request for a Priority Service 2 review of marking - 2.
+- 1. Where a place a university or college is at risk, consider supporting a request for a Priority Service 2 review of marking (where the qualification concerned is eligible for this service) - 2.
 In all other instances, consider accessing the script by: - a. requesting a priority copy of the candidate's script to support a review of marking by the awarding body deadline, or - viewing the candidate's marked script online to consider if requesting a review of marking is appropriate - 3.
-Collect informed written consent/permission from the candidate to access her script - 4.
+Collect informed written consent/permission from the candidate to access their script - 4.
 On access to the script, consider if it is felt that the agreed mark scheme has been applied correctly in the original marking and if the centre considers there are any errors in the marking - 5.
 Support a request for the appropriate RoR service (clerical re-check or review of marking) if any error is identified - 6.
 Collect informed written consent from the candidate to request the RoR service before the request is submitted - 7.
 Where relevant, advise an affected candidate to inform any third party (such as a university or college) that a review of marking has been submitted to an awarding body